Location: 108 State Ave NW

 Local Register, State Register, National Historic Downtown District, Women’s History, Transportation

 The location is important to women’s history in Olympia for at least three reasons: the first woman city mayor of a capital city, Amanda Smith, presided from here; and the first woman firefighter in Olympia, Barbara Greene, began her service here.
-The location was likely also a house of prostitution, based on its designation as a “female boarding house” in early maps (see Sanborn overlays for maps).
+The location likely also accommodated houses of prostitution, based on its designation as a “female boarding house” (initials F.B.) in early maps (see Sanborn overlays for maps).